 Take a look at a section of Splitit’s homepage below.
 The colors are a mix of black and purple, both associated with luxury and sophistication.
 The white space creates contrast, a well-known landing page design technique proven to assist with conversions.
 The CTA button is a contrasting teal color, drawing maximum attention.
 In conjunction with this, a testimonial video utilizes the next emotional marketing tactic, social proof:

-Socially-minded services such as Yelp and Airbnb are popular because they utilize the simple yet powerful word-of-mouth recommendation in our modern-day social media dominated world.
+Socially-minded services such as Yelp and Airbnb are popular because they utilize simple yet powerful word-of-mouth.

-Companies that highlight word-of-mouth recommendations from clients as part of their marketing strategy, are saying, “Trust us, because many others do.”
+Companies that highlight word-of-mouth recommendations from clients as part of their emoti0nal marketing strategy get customers to trust them.
 In turn, our gut-level emotional response says, “If others trust them, I should, too.”
 Social proof can take many forms: testimonials, customer reviews, company logos, or real customer stories.

 Social proof theory gives a person (or company) credibility because of others’ validation.
 This creates a sense of trust and legitimacy in the person or the company.
 Many companies utilize this strategy in ads, landing pages, and homepages because of the clear benefits they provide.
 Research shows that 70% of consumers read product reviews before purchasing, and these reviews are 12 times more trusted than the company’s own product description.